-The fact that dynamic consistency is a strong requirement has been noted in the literature on statistical decision theory.
-Machina [25], and Hanany and Klibanoff [18] show that it is problematic to combine various forms of dynamic consistency with preferences that are not of the expected utility type.
-The restrictive nature of dynamic consistency is reflected in the fact that many risk measures do not allow updates that are consistent in this sense.
-Klöppel and Schweizer [23, Section 7.2] introduce a coherent risk measure based on one-sided moments, and show that it cannot be updated in a dynamically consistent way.
-A striking result by Kupper and Schachermayer [24] shows that, under mild technical conditions, lawinvariant risk measures allow dynamically consistent updates only when they belong to the family of entropic risk measures, which is parametrized by a single scalar parameter.
+As argued in [22], strong consistency inhibits the construction of families of risk measures that maintain comparable standards of prudence on different scales; a "VaR of VaR's", so to say, is likely to be very conservative.
+For related comments see also Schied [25, Rem.
+3.5].
+In fact, it has been noted in the literature that many risk measures do not even allow strongly consistent updates.
+Klöppel and Schweizer [18, Section 7.2] introduce a natural coherent risk measure based on one-sided moments, and show that it cannot be updated in a dynamically consistent way.
+A striking result by Kupper and Schachermayer [19] shows that, under mild technical conditions, law-invariant risk measures allow strongly time consistent updates only when they belong to the family of entropic risk measures, which is parametrized by a single scalar parameter.

-Alternative, weaker notions of time consistency have been proposed and discussed in several papers, for instance [7, 29, 35, 34, 1, 5].
+Alternative, weaker notions of time consistency have been proposed and discussed in several papers, for instance [7, 22, 28, 27, 1, 5].
 The main notions used in this paper are sequential consistency and conditional consistency.
-Both consistency notions have been introduced in [29] in the context of coherent risk measures defined on a finite outcome space.
-Sequential consistency is the central notion in this paper; it formalizes the intuitive idea that a position that is surely (un)acceptable at some future date should be deemed (un)acceptable already now.
-The importance of conditional consistency derives from the fact that, even under this form of consistency, which is weaker than sequential consistency, updates are unique.
+Both consistency notions have been introduced in [22] in the context of coherent risk measures defined on a finite outcome space.
+Sequential consistency is the central notion in this paper; it formalizes the idea that a position that is surely (un)acceptable at some future date should be deemed (un)acceptable already now.
+The importance of conditional consistency derives from the fact that, even under this weak form of consistency, updates are unique.

-The uniqueness of updates is one of the main results of the present paper.
+The uniqueness of updates, under suitable sensitivity assumptions, is one of the main results of the present paper.
 The result on uniqueness is supported by the construction of an operator that provides the update if it exists.
 This operator, called the refinement update, is a generalization of the well known Bayesian updating rule.
 We give necessary and sufficient conditions for the existence of consistent updates, and we show that consistent updating of an initial risk measure is enough to construct consistent families of risk measures.
-The use of risk measures to define bid and ask prices has generated recent interest; we discuss the relations between time consistency and absence of arbitrage in this context.
 The paper concludes with an example of the construction of consistent families.

-In this paper we consider the evaluation of payoffs (random variables) rather than of payoff streams (random processes) as for instance in [10] and [19].
+In this paper we consider the positions specified by payoffs (random variables) rather than by payoff streams (random processes) as for instance in [10] and [17].
 As in most of the literature on risk measures, we shall limit ourselves to bounded random variables; methods for extending results from this case to the unbounded case are provided in [9].